josecodes/gce_condor/README.md

 ##Next Steps

 The next steps might be to add a flag for automatically zipping up the current working directory, unpacking on the master node, and then transporting it back.
-Not sure if that muddles things a bit; it might just be a cleaner design expectation to have all inputs and outputs be on cloud storage.
+Not sure if that muddles things a bit; it might just be a better design expectation to have all inputs and outputs be on cloud storage to keep things cleaner.
 Hmmmmmm...

 ##Dependencies